pyeve/cerberus/docs/index.rst

 ~~~~~~~~~~~~
 Unlike other validation tools, Cerberus will not halt and raise an exception on
 the first validation issue.
 The whole document will always be processed, and
 ``False`` will be returned if validation failed.
-You can than access the
+You can then access the
 :func:`~cerberus.Validator.errors` method to obtain a list of issues.  ::

     >>> schema = {'name': {'type': 'string'}, 'age': {'type': 'integer', 'min': 10}}